oracle/node-oracledb/doc/api.md

 of data values to be bound to one DML or PL/SQL statement for execution.
 It is like calling [`connection.execute()`](#execute) multiple times but requires fewer round-trips.
-This is an efficient way to handle batch changes, for example when inserting or updating multiple rows.
+This is an efficient way to handle batch changes, for example when doing bulk inserts, or for updating multiple rows.
 The method cannot be used for queries.

 The `executeMany()` method supports IN, IN OUT and OUT binds for most data types except [PL/SQL Collection Associative